 The layer of good quality concrete correctly applied to ready-made concrete will last from 10 to 25 years.
 Even so, it must be resealed every 5 to 7 years, depending on the environmental conditions experienced by the overlay, the type of materials used, and the type of finish used on the overlay.
-The children will be boys, right?
-Well, not so much for this furious homeowner from Irving, TX.
-It seems that some of the neighborhood children sneaked into their backyard right after a contractor had poured the pool deck and decided to “customize” it in several places with their initials.
+It's a common misconception that a skim coat of concrete will last as long as concrete poured correctly.
+However, this is not the case.

-The last thing on our owner's mind was to tear off the platform, and we agreed; all we had to do was apply our skim concrete layer and bury the problem under a new, thin layer of concrete.
-As the concrete cures, it expels a lot of water that was part of the mixture, if we put a layer on top of that, it's like trying to put the cap back on a shaken soda bottle.
+It's important to note that when concrete cures, it expels a lot of water that was part of the mixture.
+If you put a layer on top of that, it's like trying to put the cap back on a shaken soda bottle.
 That liquid just wants to come out and it will push that layer and try to remove it.
-After 28 days, assuming that it is not in freezing conditions, enough water has been expelled so as not to weaken the bond between our skim concrete layer and the original slab.
+After 28 days, assuming that it is not in freezing conditions, enough water has been expelled so as not to weaken the bond between the skim coat and the original slab.

 If you have a contractor who didn't have enough help at the time and prepared for fast and it turned out terrible, you may be wondering if they can apply a skim coat instead of tearing out the platform.
 The answer is yes, if done right.
 If your contractor does not have experience applying overlays, you should hire an experienced installer of elite chalk systems or Elite crete coating products.
 These products are stronger than concrete and, if applied correctly, will last for many years.